wahrwolf/ba-thesis/chapters/500-discussion.md

 ### BLEU
 The BLEU score is computed by measuring the difference between word groups and is calculated over the whole text.
-The metric was developed by \cite{Papineni:02} to measure translation quality.
+The metric was developed by Papineni et al. \citeyear{Papineni:02} to measure translation quality.
 In this thesis, the BLEU score is used to measure the overall translation precision.
-The score can be interpreted according to \cite{lavie:10}.
+The score can be interpreted according to Lavie \citeyear{lavie:10}.
-As shown in fig \ref{fig:comparison_bleu}, the best model achieved a score of 24 %, which indicates an understandable translation.
+As shown in figure \ref{fig:comparison_bleu}, the best model achieved a score of 24 %, which indicates an understandable translation.

 ### METEOR
 The METEOR metric was developed to improve the correlation of human judgment with the translation score.
-It is calculated on sentence levels \cite{banerjee:05}
+It is calculated on sentence levels \cite{banerjee:05}.
 I used this score to represent the comprehensibility of the translation.
 The best model scored 20 % in the mixed data set.
 However, the METEOR score can only be used for comparisons and not as scale.